Koby Martin x Southwark Youth Justice Service

 Koby Martin, a proud Ghanaian artist, has cultivated his artistic talent both in his homeland and in the United Kingdom.
 His art seamlessly merges the influences of his African heritage with the experiences he has encountered in Europe, creating narratives that reflect the amalgamation of these two worlds.

-Through introspective autobiographical exploration, Koby delves into the depths of his life, recognizing the importance of self-awareness in understanding any subject matter.
+Through introspective autobiographical exploration, Koby delves into the depths of his life, recognising the importance of self-awareness in understanding any subject matter.
 His art is a reflection of his belief that self-awareness permeates into every aspect of our daily lives, shaping our psychological and physical experiences.

 In Koby’s work, he captures the universal human experience of grappling with emotions, memories, thoughts, and feelings that are inherent to us all.
 As his art evolves, it expands beyond personal narratives to address broader themes such as identity, social justice, and racial equality.
 In doing so, Koby’s art becomes a reflection of historical epochs and a documentation of contemporary events, capturing the essence of past and present times.